WICG/html-in-canvas/README.md

 ## Motivation

 There is no web API to easily render complex layouts of text and other content into a `<canvas>`.
-As a result, `<canvas>`-based content suffers in accessibilty, internationalization, performance and quality.
+As a result, `<canvas>`-based content suffers in accessibility, internationalization, performance and quality.

 ### Use cases